 Who was Clarence Bicknell?
 Why, more than a century and a half after his birth, are we as interested about him as always?
 Almost every year a new biography appears on a captivating personality, such as Jane Austen or Garibaldi, the "new" study largely repeating facts already stated by previous authors.
 Would it not be better to know other lives, not those geniuses, but lives that deserve to be told.
 Clarence Bicknell lived one of those lives.
-He lived his life by the image, so this web site is illustrated throughout.
+He lived his life by the image, so this web site and the biography in book form are illustrated throughout.

 Clarence Bicknell (1842-1918)